lunayuehuang/Catboost/README.md

 ```
 df = df.drop('Material Composition'],axis=1)
 ```
-# Building our first model
+# Part 3 Building our first model

 Let's train our first model.
 First, add the import for the CatBoost library to your notebook.
 ```